IMPORT

 • In case of an IMPORT from JDBC or CSV sources, decimals are truncated if the target data type has less precision than the source data type.

-• Lines starting with # (hash) will be ignored.
-For additional information about formatting rules for data records, refer to File Format and Details .
+• Lines starting with # (hash) in the imported file will be ignored.
+For more information about formatting rules for data records, see File Format and Details .

-• For additional information about ETL processes, refer to the ETL in Exasol section.
+• For more information about ETL processes, see ETL in Exasol.

 dbms_src

 The source data can either be a database table as identifier (for example, MY_SCHEMA.MY_TABLE) or a database statement as a string (for example, 'SELECT * FROM DUAL').
-In the second case, the expression is executed on the source database, for example, a SQL query or a procedure call.
+When using a database statement as a string, the expression is executed on the source database, for example, a SQL query or a procedure call.

 When using the TABLE syntax (as opposed to STATEMENT), the table name identifier is treated similarly to Exasol tables.
-If your remote systems expect case-sensitive syntax, you must use quote marks to delimit the table names.
+If the remote system expects case-sensitive syntax, you must use quote marks to delimit the table names.

 To achieve optimal parallelization:

-• Importing from Exasol databases (FROM EXA) is always parallelized.
+• If you import from an Exasol database using FROM EXA, importing is always parallelized.
 This means that for Exasol, loading tables directly is significantly faster than using the STATEMENT option.

-• If you import data from Oracle sources (FROM ORA, using the TABLE option), partitioned tables will be loaded in parallel.
+• If you import data from Oracle sources using FROM ORA with the TABLE option, partitioned tables will be loaded in parallel.

 file_src